shahpershahin/shahpershahin/README.md

-<div align="center"> Hey there 👋, I'm Shahper Shahin </div>
+<h1>Hi 👋, I'm Shahper Shahin</h1>

-<div align="left" >Picture me as a Software Engineer on a mission! </div> <br>
-My playground?
+<p>My playground?

 The digital realm where I whip up software that's as user-friendly as a high-five.
 I've got this knack for turning everyday headaches into smooth-sailing experiences, all thanks to my tech-powered wizardry.
 But here's the kicker – I'm a total tech explorer.
 I dive into new tech stacks like a treasure hunter, always looking for shiny gems to add to my toolkit.
-So yeah, you could say I'm turning problems into possibilities, one code at a time. 🚀
+So yeah, you could say I'm turning problems into possibilities, one code at a time. 🚀</p>

 • 🌱 I’m currently exploring the realm of **Software Development & AI/ML**